Endoscopy at The Billington Centre

 Your specialist doctor will either arrange your appointment for you directly with the Billington Centre or will give you a booking form to take to our Centre to organise the appointment yourself.

-If you need to attend the Billington Centre in person to make your appointment, the Office is open 8.30am - 4.00pm daily for bookings (closed Public Holidays and one Friday a month).
-You must bring along your referral letter from your GP as well as the booking form from your specialist.
+If you need to attend the Billington Centre in person to make your appointment, the Office is open 7.30am - 4.00pm daily for bookings (closed on weekends, Public Holidays and one Friday a month).
+You must bring along your RFA/booking form from your specialist.

 The Billington Centre will then send you your appointment letter in the post.
 If you provide your mobile phone number you will receive a SMS reminder a week before your appointment.